DTjomsland/T2A1-Workbook-A/T2A1_Workbook_A.md

 <strong>Integrity:</strong>

 The goal of integrity is to keep information accurate and consistent, only allowing changes to be made by those that are authorized.
 Integrity is considered to be maintained when information remains intact and unchanged throughout its usage, storage and transmission.
-Integrity can be compromised in a multiple ways, the two most common being intentional and unintentional manipulation.
+Integrity can be compromised in multiple ways, the two most common being intentional and unintentional manipulation.
 Intentional manipulation includes an individual modifying data with malicious intent.
 Unintentional manipulation includes an authorized user accidentally deleting or modifying important data.
 Integrity can be maintained by only allowing personnel that are both authorized and experienced access to modify data.

 <br>